Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices

-Another framework called Rank-One Model Editing (ROME) proposed by Meng et al.~\cite{meng2022locating}, involves modifying the feedforward weights to evaluate factual association recall.
+Another framework called Rank-One Model Editing (ROME) by Meng et al.~\cite{meng2022locating}, involves modifying the feedforward weights to evaluate factual association recall.
 Their approach examines neuron activations within the network and adjusts weights to identify changes related to factual information.
 Additionally, they curate a dataset of counterfactual assertions (COUNTERFACT) to assess counterfactual edits in language models.
 Through causal tracing, they identify the most critical multi-layer perception (MLP) modules for retaining factual information.
-Their findings highlight the significance of middle layers in MLP modules for recalling factual details.
+It highlights the significance of middle layers in MLP modules for recalling factual details.

 A method called Mass-Editing Memory in a Transformer (MEMIT)~\citep{meng2022mass} focuses on updating LLMs with additional `memories' (associations) that can scale to a large size.
 The objective of MEMIT is to modify the factual associations that are stored within the weights of LLMs.
 MEMIT takes inspiration from ROME, where ROME edits the LLM in a single basis while MEMIT is able to scale up to thousands of associations (memories) for GPT-J and GPT-NeoX.
 In addition, they are able to make updates to the parameters among multiple layers.